KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/targeting-customers/targeting-customers.md

     order by mr.customer_id, first_quarter family_movies, sf_movies;</copy>
     ```

-5. Now we have a much smaller list of customers for our marketing team to review which should allow them to test out their new campaign.
+5. Now we have a much smaller list of customers for our marketing team to review, which should allow them to test out their new campaign.

     ![Query result showing much smaller list of customers](images/3038282321.png)